Marek’s disease is an insidious ailment that catches many keepers by surprise.

 What is Marek’s Disease?

-The virus can range from non-pathogenic (not causing disease) to highly pathogenic (causing disease and death), and this depends on the strain of Marek’s disease caught.
+Depending on the strain Marek’s disease caught, the virus can range from non-pathogenic (not causing disease) to highly pathogenic (causing illness and death).

 What Are The Signs of Marek’s Disease?